Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Introduction

 \section{Introduction}

-In recent years, many works have used normalizing flows (NF) within Markov Chain Monte Carlo (MCMC) to accelerate distribution sampling in lattice field theory~\citep{del_debbio_efficient_2021, matthews_continual_2022, abbott_aspects_2023}, molecular dynamics~\citep{wu_stochastic_2020, arbel_annealed_2021, matthews_continual_2022}, gravitational wave analyses~\citep{karamanis_accelerating_2022, williams_nested_2021}, general Bayesian model posteriors~\citep{hoffman_neutra-lizing_2019, grumitt_deterministic_2022, grumitt_flow_2024}, and other fields.
+In recent years, many works have used normalizing flows (NF) within Markov Chain Monte Carlo (MCMC) and Bayesian inference to accelerate distribution sampling in lattice field theory~\citep{del_debbio_efficient_2021, matthews_continual_2022, abbott_aspects_2023}, molecular dynamics~\citep{wu_stochastic_2020}, gravitational wave analyses~\citep{karamanis_accelerating_2022, williams_nested_2021}, general Bayesian model posteriors~\citep{hoffman_neutra-lizing_2019, grumitt_deterministic_2022, grumitt_flow_2024}, and other fields.
 NF-based MCMC (NFMC) approaches typically either transform a geometrically complex target distribution into a simple one that is more amenable to MCMC sampling~\citep{hoffman_neutra-lizing_2019} or replace some MCMC steps with independent sampling from an NF, which facilitates transitions to distant parts of the sampling space~\citep{samsonov_local-global_2024}.
 These enhancements allowed researchers to obtain satisfactory analysis results compared to classic MCMC.
 Still, many papers use specific combinations of MCMC samplers and NF architectures for their target distribution.
 A recent paper discusses some practical differences between NFMC samplers~\citep{grenioux_sampling_2023}.
 In Section~\ref{sec:related-work}, we list several NFMC works and highlight key observations regarding NF properties within NFMC.
-Many of these propose NFMC and NF combinations for their specific problem but do not thoroughly evaluate existing methods or compare them to other NFMC and MCMC methods.
+Many propose NFMC and NF combinations for their specific problem, but do not thoroughly evaluate existing methods or compare them to other NFMC and MCMC methods.
 The lack of systematic evaluation and comparison hinders the adoption of NFMC for sampling and leaves some key questions unanswered: \begin{enumerate} \item When does NFMC accelerate sampling over MCMC? \item When NFMC is the better choice, which combination of sampler and NF architecture is best? \end{enumerate} The first question is crucial to understanding when to invest time in configuring the more complex NFMC samplers.
 The second question deals with choosing a suitable initial sampler-NF combination and saving time otherwise spent trying different, possibly unsuitable methods.
 Answering these questions would substantially speed up research and analysis workflows that rely on NFMC while introducing the field to a broader audience that does not necessarily have the expertise required to select appropriate sampler-NF combinations.
-Since NFs are largely black box models based on deep neural networks, a suitable way to answer these questions is empirically.